jacintoi/course-project-group_1019/analysis/submitted/Video_Game_Analysis.md

 #

-Knowing what the areas of interest were in the column, we started off the EDA by focusing the data down to what was of interest: Names, Genres, Ratings, Global Sales, and Years of Release.
+Knowing what the areas of interest were in the column, we started off the EDA by focusing the data down to what was of interest: Names,For the top three genres, we want to quickly take a look at some of the top sellers in each genre and check if there are any game series or titles that are easily recognizable.
+Genres, Ratings, Global Sales, and Years of Release.
 We created a new dataset which was specifically to help answer these three questions, and chose to drop all the other dataset columns minus these five select ones.

 When looking into the Ratings column, we saw that there were still *"outdated"* ratings being used, in particular, the *K-A* rating.
 In 1994, the *K-A* rating, which was for Kids-Adults, was replaced with the *E* rating, which was for Everyone.
 To keep things consistent with the later games (since there is only one *K-A* rating in the entire cleaned dataset), we changed the *K-A* to *E* rating - avoiding any outliers in the data.

 With things cleaned further, we first made sure to take note and store the unique values for the Genres and the Ratings.
 These variables, kept as lists, would become useful later in the code when answering the questions of interest.

-#

 With everything set up and ready for the EDA, we can now begin looking to answering each of these three questions.